naufalrafih/elk-jenkins/README.md

 # elk-jenkins

-Log Jenkins job in ELK stack using docker-compose
+Log Jenkins job in ELK stack using docker-compose <br>
 Step by step:

 1. Build jenkins and nginx docker images in [jenkis-container](/jenkins-container) and [nginx-container](/nginx-container) folder <br>